Atlas48/ampelog-js/README.md

 ```

 ## Commands
-**Common Functionality:** all of the functions have an optional second argument that redirects to `stdout` instead of `stderr`
-when it is set to true.
+### inf
+Prints green, bold INF: next to the output.
+It's intended use is successful processes.

+### wrn
+Prints yellow, bold `WRN:` next to the output.
+It's intended use is non-fatal errors and warnings.

 ### err
 Prints red, bold `ERR:` next to the output.
-It's designed for any fatal errors
+It's intended use is fatal errors.

-### wrn
-Prints yellow, bold `WRN:` next to the output.
-Designed for non-fatal errors and warnings.

-### inf
-Prints green, bold `INF:` next to the output.
-Designed for successful processes.